-Sleep next to a castle, feast on custard creams, and discover thousand year old battle fields.
+What's on my list of the best things to do in East Sussex?
+Sleep next to an castle, feast on custard creams, and discover thousand year old battle fields.

 I knew I wanted to do a semester abroad at "The Castle" before I even started my first day of university at Queen's and the semester I spent there in my third year was one of the best experiences of my life.
 It was an incredible learning experience and it sparked my lifelong love for travel.
-I enjoyed it so much, I spent two summers working on the property as a bartender, housekeeper, and receptionist and I used all my free time to explore East Sussex.
+I enjoyed it so much, I spent two summers working on the property as a bartender, housekeeper, and receptionist and I used all my free time to explore the area.
+It didn't take long for me to consider it to be the most beautiful castle in East Sussex.

 While I would heartily endorse a semester of study to anyone, I appreciate that's not always practical!
 But it is the perfect place for an extended stop on an East Sussex road trip.
 Here are my top recommendations for visiting The Castle and planning an East Sussex adventure.

 The castle itself isn't always open to the public, given its role as a study center and a popular venue for weddings and conferences.
+But it does have wide availability to tour the grounds and some of the buildings.
 But I highly recommend calling ahead to see if you can organize a private tour of the building.
 I don't want to ruin any surprises, but some of my favourite places include the classroom with a dungeon and the Headless Drummer Pub (where I oncehad an encounter with a ghost!)

 The castle has a fantastic legacy of nobility and drama but if your interests lean more towards science than history, you'll be happy to learn that it was once the home of the Royal Greenwich Observatory and that an active observatory remains on site today.